VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 .. note::

     These commands only remove the federation parameter from RabbitMQ and certificate entries from rabbitmq_federation_config.yml on the publisher node.
     `It does not remove the actual certificates.` If you need to rerun the federation command again for the same setup and need to create fresh certificates, then you will need to manually remove public and private certificates.
     Private certificates will be in
     $VOLTTRON_HOME/certificates/private.
 Public certificates will be in two directories:
     $VOLTTRON_HOME/certificates/federation and $VOLTTRON_HOME/certificates/certs.
+    Further, you should request the remote instance admin to delete earlier generated cert before a new CSR is sent for approval.